akhra92/Intel-Image-Classification/README.md

-# 🚗 Car Brands Classification using ResNext101
+# Objects Classification using ResNext101

 This project focuses on classifying car images into different brands using a ResNext101 pre-trained model from timm library.
 The goal is to achieve high accuracy in identifying different objects based on visual features.